shivangKheradiya/AVEVAEnvironment/README.md

     - BAT: A Provision for a Company specific scripts which can automatically export all the review files.

-Some more PML Developments are published within [CompanyDevelopment folder](/Developments/CompanyDevelopment/) to ease the kickstarting with the repository/ Environment implimentation.
+Some more PML Developments are published within [CompanyDevelopment folder](/Developments/CompanyDevelopment/) to kickstarting with the repository/ Environment implimentation.